LeightonGuang/capstone-project/README.md

 #### put

-/user/username/edit
+/account/shopname/edit

-- edit user name
+- edit account name

-/user/email/edit
+/account/email/edit

-- edit user email
+- edit account email

-/user/password/edit
+/account/password/edit

-- edit user password
+- edit account password

 ### Auth

 <!-- Does your project include any login or user profile functionality?
 If so, describe how authentication/authorization will be implemented. -->

-User Log in and user profile
+shop login

 ## Roadmap